 It's a question we often ponder, especially as we age: How many years do I have left?
-Well, thanks to Brazilian physician Claudio Gil Araujo, there's now a simple test you can perform right at home, in just a few seconds, that could predict how many years you have left to live, according to Discover.
+Well, there are three simple tests you can do at home or work in just a few minutes that could predict how many years you have left to live.

 His idea was that patients might be more motivated to get in better shape if they had a more tangible way of conceptualizing how their overall health was being affected by their conditioning.
 If a patient is simply told to get in shape, they're not likely to change their behavior.
 But if they're told "if you don't get into better shape, you could be dead in five years," they're apt to take notice.